lightbend/config/README.md

    entire nested objects would be allowed as fallbacks.
 This feature may not really be needed because you can just list the key multiple times instead: `a=null,a=${?baz},a=${?foo.bar}`
- - improve handling of substitutions in includes.
-Right now if you have a parent file `a : { include "child.conf" }` and `child.conf` contains a substitution written `${b}`, then `${b}` ends up referring to `${a.b}` (that is, its parent key is prepended to it).
-The downside of this is that there's no way to refer to toplevel settings from inside `child.conf`, and system properties must be special-case fallbacks for substitutions to allow them to be used from `child.conf`.
-If `${b}` in an include always referred to the root `${b}` then substitutions would not need any special system property awareness, but there would be no way to write a file to be included in another file without knowing the parent key the file would be included into.
-The solution probably involves special syntax for one of "root-relative" or "file-relative", with the regular syntax meaning one or the other.

 ## Rationale